mdagois/gca/README.md

 #### Usage

 The tool takes one tileset PNG and any number of tilemap PNG files as parameters.
-Here are a few example of using `cgbconv`.
+Here are a few examples of using `cgbconv`.

 ```
 # Converting a tileset.